oven-sh/bun/docs/runtime/hot.md

 {% /callout %}

-The following examples show Bun live-reloading as it is edited, with VSCode configured to save the file [on each keystroke](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save).
+The following examples show Bun live-reloading a file as it is edited, with VSCode configured to save the file [on each keystroke](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save).

 {% codetabs %}